Croatia would field a significantly weaker squad in this final match, however much of their patterns of play & strategies would remain the same.

 Pamic would take up the target man role acting as a link between midfield and the forward line, working in service of Vloavic who’s movement saw him attack the space on the high line behind the Portugal defence.

 Croatia Attacking Structure

-- Figo & Sousa would compliment the attack well, both quality footballers on the ball who can find good space consistently.
+Figo & Sousa would compliment the attack well, both quality footballers on the ball who can find good space consistently.
 Perhaps the biggest surprise package was Oceano, who had previously taken up a defensive role, but today offered impressive dynamic movements to support the play in attack as well as defence.